What is a divisional organizational structure?

 1. Location

 A company that serves many locations may split up its divisional structure by location.
 A restaurant chain, for example, would benefit from having separate, self-enclosed teams, especially if they had restaurants in different countries where people’s tastes differ.
-Then, the management of each team can respond to local changes or competition on the ground and the HR team can easily source locals for new jobs.
+Then, the management of each team can respond to local changes or competition on the ground, and the HR team can easily source locals for new job openings.

 2. Product

-If a company produces several items or services, it can be worth their while having a divisional organizational structure divided by product.
-For example, a retail company that produces women's, men’s, and children’s clothing can split up their organization into those three categories.
-This would enable each team to focus on producing excellent products of their type and stay on top of the market.
+If a company produces several items or services, it can be worthwhile to have a divisional organizational structure divided by product.
+For example, a retail company that produces women's, men’s, and children’s clothing can organize its operations into these three categories.
+This would enable each team to focus on producing excellent products of its type and stay ahead in the market.

 3. Market

 Sometimes, a company serves very different types of markets.
-For example, a music app like Spotify can have different categories of music, e.g. some intended for youth, and some for older folks.
-Dividing a company like this by market enables it to keep its various markets happy by having whole teams dedicated to providing the right music for the right market.
+For example, a music app like Spotify can have different categories of music, e.g., some intended for youth, and some for older folks.
+Dividing a company like this by market enables it to keep its various markets happy by having whole teams dedicated to providing the right music for each market.

 4. Process